The parents of a child are responsible for registering their birth.

 Adding relationship details

-If you want to change the parents’ relationship details, for example to include your marriage or civil partnership or union details:
+If you want to change the parents’ relationship details, for example to include your marriage or civil partnership or union details, you can:

 There are no fees unless you apply for an updated birth certificate.